 Over time means more takes for the crew to re-set, for the editor to pore over, over time means money lost, over time means that frustration seeps in, everyone’s edge slips away.
 The director loses face, the crew gets home late, then arrives sooner the next day, behind schedule.
 It’s an ugly domino effect.

 So good acting ethics impacts on everybody in the film process.
 A good actor is also a time keeper, and he or she is the glue that keeps the whole film crew united.
-I learned that, from both sides of the camera.
+I learned that, from both sides of the camera more from the director’s perspective on casting here).

 Great acting, awesome result.
 Everyone happy, audience included.